requin38/taamsbl2p/README.md

 - Cryptocurrency investments are highly volatile
 - Only invest what you can afford to lose
 - Do your own research (DYOR)

+### 📱 Mobile Compatibility Notice
+- **Mobile wallet connections may be limited** due to browser restrictions
+- **Desktop experience recommended** for full functionality
+- Use wallet's built-in browser on mobile for better compatibility
+- Some features may not work properly on mobile browsers

 ## 📞 Support & Community